bitcoinops/bitcoinops.github.io/_topics/en/silent-payments.md

 spent in separate transactions.
 This is known as [address reuse][topic output linking].

-Using a new address often requires a secure interaction between sender and receiver so that the receiver can provide a fresh address everytime.
+Using a new address often requires a secure interaction between sender and receiver so that the receiver can provide a fresh address every time.
 However, interaction is often infeasible and in many cases undesirable.

 With silent payments, a receiver can generate a silent payment address